j-joe-akin/fig-can/CONTRIBUTING.md

 # For graphic designers

-1. We need a FigureCanvas logo; click here for inspirations.
+1. We need a Figure Canvas banner image; click [here](img/fig-can-mockup.png) to see an initial attempt.

 # For UX specialists